openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

-Iâ€™m happy to announce LibreOffice 3.3.1 bugfix release for openSUSE.
+I’m happy to announce LibreOffice 3.3.1 bugfix release for openSUSE.
 The packages are available in the Build Service [LibreOffice:Stable](http://download.opensuse.org/repositories/LibreOffice:/Stable/) project.
 They fix various crashers, usability and translation problems, see the [libreoffice-3.3.1.2 release news](http://cgit.freedesktop.org/libreoffice/build/plain/NEWS?id=libreoffice-3.3.1.2) for more details.
 See also some notes [about openSUSE LibreOffice build](http://en.opensuse.org/LibreOffice).